wangleiz166/cs551n-lw-assessment/report.md

 The application is designed using Python's Flask framework and includes the following components:

-- Flask应用程序：Used to process HTTP requests and responses.
+- Flask applications：Used to process HTTP requests and responses.
-- SQLite数据库：Used to store employee information and employee privacy information data.
+- SQLite Database：Used to store employee information and employee privacy information data.
-- OpenAI库：For natural language processing and generating intelligent chat logs.
+- OpenAI Library：For natural language processing and generating intelligent chat logs.

 ### Development